Overview

 Use a custom process when:

-• The security process is specific to your organization
+The security process is specific to the organization

-• You still want it reflected in the maturity assessment
+It still needs to be reflected in the maturity assessment

 How to Create a Custom Security Process